andrexp/gardena-local-control/README.md

 device_id: Internal Device-ID of your Gardena device such as Smart Sileno mowers\
 attribute: Interpreted data from subscription as described above

+Example output for status-codes.
+For further information about status- and fault-codes see [FAQ](#faq):

+    GardenaLocalControl/012345678901234567890/status 1                  # current status (e.g. if the id is a lawn mower, is mowing)

 Example output for battery level: